irelius/python-deploy-docker/README.md

 <br></br>

 ### Notes:
-- Still trying to figure out how to attach the alembic_version to a specific schema name
-    - Currently, you can only have 1 sqlalchemy project in your postgres database because having multiple would generate their own unique alembic version numbers, and that will cause a conflict
 - To reset your alembic history, enter your postgres database with your PSQL command and run `DELETE FROM alembic_version;`
   - This will clear your alembic version history and you can deploy either your Dockerfile project or directly from your repo
+  - If you've edited your migraionts/env.py file to specify the schema name for your alembic_version table, then run `DELETE FROM <your schema name>.alembic_version;`
 - "psycopg2-binary" was added to requirements.txt file, version "2.9.10"
   - This means that it is not a separate package to be installed in a separate command
 - Development python version is 3.9.4